Finding The Best Credit Card Knife For You

 3. Incorporate Cordage

-With a small file, you can make a couple of notches on opposite ends of the credit card.
-Those notches allow you to wrap a length of cordage or fishing line around the card.
+With a small file, you can make a couple of notches on opposite ends of the card.

 Paracord is highly useful and should always be part of your survival gear.